Sage

 How Does Sage Work?

-Sage starts with any question you have.
-It works just like a large language model (it is afterall a large language model).
+All you need to do is type your question into Sage and Sage will respond.
+Start with any metal market questions you may have.
+It works just like a large language model.
 For instance, you may need to review a supplier quote, decide whether to lock in pricing now, or evaluate your exposure before the next contract cycle.

 You ask the question, and Sage responds with specific market-based pricing trends, helpful visuals, historical price context, and forward-looking price predictions and risk ranges.